 Answer Key: Answers will vary.
 Check your answers here: https://ucas.com/budget-calculator.
-Reflect: Individual answers will vary, but you can deal with the increase in tuition fees by some comparison of comparison shopping and increase in tuition.
+Reflect: Individual answers will vary, but you can deal with the increase in tuition fees by some comparison of comparison shopping and increase by cutting costs and increasing income.
+You may also have to consider a student loan to cover the tuition.